-Atlas recognises the importance of optimising the balance between return and risk, whilst maintaining economic and regulatory capital in accordance with the risk appetite.
+Atlas Group recognises the importance of optimising the balance between return and risk, whilst maintaining economic and regulatory capital in accordance with the risk appetite.

-The PCC and, as such the Group, adheres to a Capital Management Policy approved by the PCC's Board which includes procedures to ensure that the own funds items satisfy at issue the prescribed profiling of Solvency II regulated tiering under Article 93 of Directive 2009/13/EC of capital on an ongoing basis.
+The Group adheres to a Capital Management Policy approved by the PCC's Board which includes procedures to ensure that the own funds items satisfy at issue the prescribed profiling of Solvency II regulated tiering under Article 93 of Directive 2009/13/EC of capital on an ongoing basis.
 Such Policy includes controls on issuance of new capital instruments and sets out the approach to managing dividends and distribution.